 The State Leader for the Adventurous Activity or a member of their team is qualified to recognise the training undertaken to receive these qualifications and will consider it together with other supporting evidence.
 A critical component of skills recognition is proving currency.
 This is normally achieved by providing a log-book of recent activity participation.
-In some circumstances the State Leader for the Adventurous Activity may ask an applicant to complete a practical assessment by attending an activity and assisting or running an activity that the State Leader for the Adventurous Activity issues the comparable Scouting qualification.
+In some circumstances the State Leader for the Adventurous Activity may ask an applicant to complete a practical assessment by attending an activity and assisting or running an activity that the State Leader for the Adventurous Activity or Assessor attends.
+If found competent, the State Leader for the Adventurous Activity issues the comparable Scouting qualification.
 A National Activity Log Book for use by youth and adult members is available on the Scouts Victoria website and provides a record of your involvement in the range of activities.
 It is essential that such records be accurately maintained by all participants to ensure that you can provide evidence of current competency.
 Current First Aid qualifications must also be held.